Note: This post contains affiliate links. To learn more about my affiliations, please see my Disclosure Statement.

 Q: I’m trying to comment on a post, but your site won’t let me.
 Why?

 A: Um, I have no idea.
-You can send me a message on Facebook, email me, or fill out this comment form to let me know what you wanted to say.
-In the meantime, I’ll need to have this problem looked into.
+If this is happening, please send me a message on Facebook or email me.
+I’ll need to have this problem looked into.
 Sorry about that!

 Q: Can I substitute ingredients in your recipes?